open/close all folders

 - Vanity: As a dog yamibito, she wants to find her nice hair comb.
 However, it could be due to the fact that it's a precious gift from her father.

-- Big Bad: Although there are two, Mother is more prominent, as Otoshigo has very little screentime.
+- Big Bad Ensemble: Although she is one of two, Mother is more prominent, as Otoshigo has very little screentime.

 - Eldritch Abomination: Obviously.
 Given how she's one of the products of darkness itself, she's not exactly normal compared to humanity.
 Her appearance is...unsettling, to say the least, though we don't know if what we see is anything resembling her true form.
 From what's seen, her form after using her avatar Yuri as a base for it, resembles a young woman with a very elongated neck and arms, with the bottom of her body being the same as the traditional image of a mermaid, only more fleshy.